er1czz/HPC/README.md

 - F<sub>1</sub> score 0.48 by RandomForest model
 - F<sub>1</sub> score 0.34 by Logistic model
 - Improvement: data normalization, model optimization
-- Note: Due to the limit of computation power, no future work will be performed (e.g. cross-validation, learning curve, and the fine tuning of model hyperparameters).
+- Note: due to the limit of computation power, no future work will be performed (e.g. cross-validation, learning curve, and the fine tuning of model hyperparameters).

 ## Data Sources from Kaggle
 1. RMS Titanic Survival Prediction  https://www.kaggle.com/c/titanic